-Why-Why Analysis helps maintenance teams to ascertain root causes of breakdowns and prevent recurrence.
+Why-Why Analysis helps maintenance teams to ascertain the root causes of breakdowns and prevent a recurrence.
 It is an iterative, interrogative technique to discover and analyze the breakdown and investigate the details.
 This technique was popularized in the industry first by the Toyota Production System followers and subsequently by the Japanese Institute of Plant Management (JIPM) for Total Productive Maintenance (TPM) practitioners.
 This methodology is also known as 5Y analysis, Root Cause Analysis (RCA) and Cause and Effect Analysis.

 Several alternative problem-solving techniques exist for root cause determination like Pareto Analysis, Fishbone (Ishikawa) Diagram, Failure Modes and Effects Analysis (FMEA), Gemba walks, etc. Why-Why Analysis scores over these alternative techniques due to its simplicity, easy adaptability by floor personnel and the ease with which the users can train.

 Why Why Analysis Procedure

 Why why analysis is used across industries like manufacturing, process, energy, utilities, etc. to investigate failures and identify root causes.
 Upon root cause identification, a countermeasure is taken to correct or prevent the issue from recurring.

-The following illustrations explain why-why analysis performed under different contexts.
+The following illustrations explain the why-why the analysis was performed under different contexts.